 How to Succeed with a Virtual Sales Team

 Everyone from start-ups to enterprise companies are adjusting to virtual and hybrid sales teams to adjust to the “new normal.”
 The challenge is keeping everyone connected and in the know to maintain an exciting sales culture that breeds success.

 Mario recommends using tools and technology to build connections and create a sense of bonding.
 He says, “Video is really central to building the right type of culture within an organization, and more specifically a sales culture.”
 This applies internally to the company and externally to customers.

 We use Zoom to stay connected and conduct meetings.
 It allows us to see each other’s expressions and body language.
-You can learn a lot more about a person’s emotions and their enthusiasm when you can see their facial expressions.
+You can learn a lot more about a person’s emotions and enthusiasm when you can see their facial expressions.
 Whereas on a phone call you will not see the frown line across their forehead or their smile when a salesperson provides useful information.

 Oh, and don’t be surprised if people’s dogs get into the conversation.
 More than once, a visit by the UPS man has triggered a dog to bark during conversation across continents so make sure you know where the Mute button is and have a good laugh about it.

 In Episode 141 of The Modern Selling Podcast , Chad Olds, V.P. of Enterprise Sales at Anchore goes into more detail and explains how to help sales reps hit quota while working from home.